From Inadequate to Good: A 14-Month Recovery

 CQC conducted full announced inspection.

-Inspection Outcome:
+Inspection Outcome

 Inspector Feedback: The provider had made significant improvements since the last inspection, with effective clinical leadership and a positive culture of learning.

-Client Testimonial: "Roxana saved our business.
+"Roxana saved our business.
 When we received the Notice of Proposal, we thought we'd lose everything.
 She didn't just tell us what to do — she rolled up her sleeves and did it alongside us.
 Fourteen months later, we're Good rated and our occupancy is back to 95%.
 We couldn't have done this without her."

-— Provider Director (name withheld)
+— Provider Director, 42-bed nursing home, South East England (name withheld)